LiYanan2004/MarkdownView/README.md

 Sadly, the system requirements is relatively high because we need to use the Layout Protocal that only supports in the new Operating Systems to automatically position elements.

-If you still want to support older operating systems, there is a similar package[gonzalezreal/MarkdownUI](https://github.com/gonzalezreal/MarkdownUI.git).
+If you still want to support older operating systems, there is a similar package [gonzalezreal/MarkdownUI](https://github.com/gonzalezreal/MarkdownUI.git).

 ## Advantage